ervandew/eclim/doc/content/vim/java/debug.rst

 -----------------

-To add a breakpoint, simply open the file, position the cursor on the desired line and run the **:JavaDebugBreakpointAdd** command.
+To add a breakpoint, simply open the file, position the cursor on the desired line and run the **:JavaDebugBreakpointToggle** command.
+Note that if a breakpoint was already defined on this line, then its status will be toggled; i.e., if it was enabled, then it wil be disabled and vice-versa.

 .. code-block:: vim

-  :JavaDebugBreakpointAdd
+  :JavaDebugBreakpointToggle

 .. _\:JavaDebugBreakpointsList: